-We may invite you to attend an Open Day once you have been given a conditional or unconditional offer.
-This is a great chance for you to find out more about the course and facilities we have, as well as to speak to academics and current students about their experiences.
+Open Days offer you the opportunity to find out more about the course and facilities we have, as well as to speak to academics and current students about their experiences.
 Open Days are optional to attend and whether you attend or not won’t affect your offer.

 For certain courses, you will be asked to attend an interview as part of the selection process, which will have a bearing on the outcome of your application.
 This isn’t just a chance for us to ask you questions though, it’s also a good opportunity for you to find out more about our course and what it’s like to be a student at BU.

 - Find out more about interviews for Health & Social Care applicants

 - Find out more about interviews for Design & Engineering applicants

 Application deadlines aren’t the only things you need to be aware of when you’re preparing to go to university.
 Here are some of the other key dates to make a note of:

 - 15 January - on time application deadline